KSPN (AM): Gene Autry

-Legendary singer and actor Gene Autry bought KMPC in 1952, making it the centerpiece of his broadcasting company, Golden West Broadcasters.
+Singer and actor Gene Autry acquired KMPC in 1952, making it the centerpiece of his broadcasting company, Golden West Broadcasters.
 Autry eventually owned TV, AM and FM stations around the Western United States.
 During Autry's ownership, KMPC was a full service middle of the road station, featuring popular music, news and sports.
 Dick Whittinghill, Geoff Edwards, Wink Martindale, Gary Owens, Bob Arbogast and Roger Carroll formed a powerhouse lineup of disc jockeys during the 1960s and 70s.

 During 1958 and 1959 baseball seasons, KMPC was also the flagship station for the Los Angeles Dodgers radio network.
 In 1961, it became the flagship of the new baseball team, the Los Angeles Angels.
 KMPC and the Angels were both owned by Autry.
 KMPC remained the Angels' radio voice until 2008 (except for 1997 to 2002).
 In November 1963, Autry acquired Channel 5 KTLA, LA's top independent television station.
 The TV station's operations were at 5800 Sunset Boulevard, while KMPC Radio had its studios at 5858 Sunset Boulevard.
 KTLA was sold to investment firm Kohlberg Kravis Roberts in 1983, while KMPC remained under Autry's ownership.

 In the 1980s, KMPC adopted an adult standards format which featured big bands and vocalists.
 During this time, the legendary DJ Robert W. Morgan began a long stint as morning host.
-KMPC also aired a weekday evening sports call-in show hosted by Scott St. James, who was also a TV soap opera actor on the side.
+KMPC also aired a weekday evening sports call–in show hosted by Scott St. James, who was also a TV soap opera actor on the side.

 In the early 1980s, KMPC changed to talk radio and fired its DJs.
 Whittinghill, Owens, Johnny Magnus and Pete Smith went over to KPRZ and played standards as part of "The Music of Your Life" format.
 A few years later, KMPC returned to standards as "The Station of the Stars."

 Sports radio

-In April 1992, KMPC became one of the first all sports stations on the West Coast, billing itself as "All Sports, All Hours."
-Jim Lampley and Todd Christensen were co-hosts of one program, Joe McDonnell and Doug Krikorian began their run as a popular local duo "McDonnell & Douglas."
-Jim Healy, one of the most famous voices in L.A. sports, returned to KMPC after a few years at KLAC.
+On April 27, 1992, KMPC became one of the first all sports stations on the West Coast, billing itself as "All Sports, All Hours."
+Jim Lampley and Todd Christensen were co-hosts of one program, Jim Healy, returned to KMPC after a few years at KLAC.

-Other show hosts included Brian Golden and Paola Boivin, Chris Roberts and Jack Snow, Fred Wallin and Tony Femino.